 Solution 1: Restart your Android Device and WiFi Router to fix the Android 5.1 WiFi Problem

 While it might sound silly, rebooting your Android device is our first solution to troubleshoot an Android 5.1 WiFi problem.
 This solution has worked for most users.
 We recommend you restart your WiFi router first (unplug it, wait for 10 seconds and plug the power cord back in) and then restart your Android 5.0 / 5.1 device.
 Restart your Android device by pressing the power button for some seconds until it powers off.

-Solution 2: Using the wrong Wifi Bands
+Solution 2: Using the wrong WiFi Bands with your Android Phone

-Solution 3: Forget and Re Add your Wifi Network
+Solution 3: Forget, and Re-Add your WiFi Network

-Head over to Settings > Wifi and look for the Wifi network you want to connect to.
+Head over to Settings > WiFi and look for the WiFi network you want to connect to.
 Once found, tap the name and click the “Forget” button.
-Proceed to switch off Wifi and Back on after waiting for 5 seconds so your device will scan all nearby connections again.
+Proceed to switch off WiFi and back on after waiting for 5 seconds so your device will scan all nearby connections again.

-Look for your Wifi network and click on the name to connect again.
+Look for your WiFi network and click on the name to connect again.

 Solution 4: Factory Reset your device

-If any of the solutions to the Android 5.1 Wifi Problem or Android 5.0 Wifi Problem mentioned above haven’t worked, there is only one option left: Factory reset your device.
+If any of the solutions to the Android 5.1 WiFi Problem or Android 5.0 WiFi Problem mentioned above haven’t worked, there is only one option left: Factory reset your device.
 Keep in mind that this will wipe all of your data from your device.
-Navigate to Settings > Backup & Reset and click on “Factory Reset” then press “Reset Phone”
+Navigate to Settings > Backup & Reset and click on “Factory Reset,” then press “Reset Phone.”